danielshitrit/Grocery-List-App/README.md

 - Add, update, and delete items.
 - Mark items as bought.
 - Upload and display images for grocery items.
-- Share the grocery list via other apps.
+- Users can share their grocery list via a share sheet.
 - Settings to control sorting of items.
 - Persistent data storage using Firebase Firestore.